rovingpen/path-of-the-kings/chapter-25.md

 ------------------------------------------------------------------------

-**- PotK Wiki -**\
+**-- PotK Wiki --**

 (Also known as Infodump)

-**Twisted Embrace:\
+**Twisted Embrace:**

-**The Mystic Code developed by Medea is a Conceptual Armament.
+The Mystic Code developed by Medea is a Conceptual Armament.
 Besides being reinforced via extensive Magecraft during its creation, the clothing controls the Concept of "Surface" essentially redistributing the strength at the point of contact to all the surface of the Mystic Code.
 For that reason in order to break through the material it's necessary to put force superior to the sum of all threads that make the Mystic Code.
 This is made more difficult by its function to discharge most of the received force on the ground, provided that both of Shirou's feet are firmly planted on the ground.

 The downside of this armament is that a blow strong enough to destroy it and kill Shirou (such as a blow from Berserker's sword-axe) would be distributed to all of the body making it lethal even if it just his arm.
 It's a very doubled edged weapon and it's not intended to be used in combat against Servants but only to grant protection in the general vicinity of their clashing with each other.